clarencevgomez/computerScience2_projects/README.md

 # Computer Science II projects
-- This repo contains most of the projects I've completed during my time taking Computer Science II with Prof. Steinberg
+- Contains most of the projects I've completed in Computer Science II with Prof. Steinberg